Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 * FEATURE: Added class backend-pointers for inline instructions.
 * FEATURE: Added instructions link to Plugins page.
 * FIX: Use only regular price markup in attribute drop-down on the frontend.
-Percentage markups where appearing different in dropdown and variation description.
+Percentage markups were appearing different in dropdown and variation description.

 = 1.2.0 =